 whose lives spiral towards Maggie’s sad fate?
 Look at her story through

-the lens of one of the four key thinkers of the Modern Age: Darwin,
+the lens of at least one of the four key thinkers of the Modern Age: Darwin,

 Freud, Marx or Nietzsche.